experteer/abba/README.md

 * Ruby 1.9.3
 * Mongo

 The default username and password are `guard` / `llama`.
 Change these in `config.yml`, unless you want everybody to access your test results.
+Alternatively you can set the ENV variables AB_USER and AB_PASSWORD (heroku config:add AB_USER=bla AB_PASSWORD=blub).
 SSL is required in an production environment by default.

 To run locally: